Jiayi-Pan/ArxivFeed/README.md

-# Arxiv Daily Digest
+# Arxiv Feed

 ![Demo](https://i.imgur.com/LDcIGSf.png)

 ## Overview
-Arxiv Daily Digest is a straightforward tool to keep you updated with the latest research papers from Arxiv.org.
+Arxiv Feed is a straightforward tool to keep you updated with the latest research papers from Arxiv.org.
 By selecting your areas of interest, it compiles a digest and delivers it straight to your inbox.

 This service is free and runs on GitHub Actions once a day.